Hi.

 What advice would you give to someone looking to break into the wholesale market for the first time?

 I know it can be intimidating, but people want you to succeed!
-Know our product after testing it at local shows and markets.
+Know your product after testing it at local shows and markets.
 Introduce yourself and your product.
 Realize it will be slow in the beginning.
-Keep working on it and stick with it.
+Keep working and stick with it.
 Continue fine-tuning your product by listening to the public and your buyers.
 Beginning to contact buyers can be stressful, but when you sell to your first store, you are walking on air!
 Find your own style that sets your work apart.
 And again, listen to the public and buyers.
 Don't panic when the market slows down.
 We have the tendency to think it is our product.
 Over the years, the market has been great as well as down and always fluctuating.
 Use your downtime to create something new.

 Personal